growthbook/growthbook/packages/back-end/test/integrations/README.md

 export GOOGLE_APPLICATION_CREDENTIALS="XXX.json"
 ```

 3. The requisite python connectors in `integration-query-runner.py` installed on your machine.
+These are specified in this folder's pyproject.tomlm file.
+You can install these by changing to this directory and running `poetry install`.

+## Other notes

+If contributing to this python script, please consider linting with `black` and `flake8`.

+GrowthBook team members can read more documentation and which integrations/configurations are covered in this doc: https://www.notion.so/growthbook/Testing-Stats-Integrations-4e549c1591de444ea0f19473d3257f7d#24e7d771aece432f9aeeaad9e8aabfa7